Merle (dog coat): Health issues

+Studies have shown that dogs with merle genotypes are disproportionately predisposed to health issues, and especially with their hearing and eyesight.
+This relationship is likely due to the inherent suppression of melanin-producing cells (melanocytes), and their role in the development of the iris and of the inner ear (see Melanin and Albinism).

-Dogs with two copies of some versions of the merle allele (called "double merle") have an even higher probability of being deaf and with vision impairments.
-The UK Kennel Club has acknowledged the health risk associated with these particular homozygous merles and stopped registering puppies produced from merle to merle matings in 2013.
-Merle to merle mating is currently only forbidden in three breeds.
+Dogs with two copies of the merle allele (homozygous "double merles") have a higher probability of having hearing or vision impairments.

+The UK Royal Kennel Club acknowledged the health risks associated with homozygous merles and stopped registering puppies produced from merle to merle matings in 2013.

-The suppression of pigment cells (melanocytes) in the iris and in the stria vascularis of the cochlea (inner ear) leads to blue eyes and deafness.
-An auditory-pigmentation disorder in humans, Waardenberg syndrome, reflects some of the problems associated with homozygous merle dogs and genetic research in dogs has been undertaken with the goal of better understanding the genetic basis of this human condition.
+An auditory-pigmentation disorder in humans, Waardenburg syndrome, reflects some of the problems associated with homozygous merle dogs and genetic research in dogs has been undertaken with the goal of better understanding the genetic basis of this human condition.

 A deaf eight-month-old homozygous merle Australian Shepherd.
 She has blue eyes with starburst pupils and an eccentric pupil in her left eye.